 Why The Winning Words Project?

 There is a compelling need to respond with moral strength in support of progressive policies that have been falsely defined by the GOP for decades.
-The Left, and Progressives in particular, have allowed ourselves to become defined by the Right, and they are ratcheting up the rhetoric with abandon in this latest manufactured crisis.
+The Left, and Progressives in particular, have allowed ourselves to become defined by the Right.
 It is therefore imperative that we define ourselves and our policies, and that we do so the right way.

-We have allowed our American political discourse to become corrupted with faleshoods and deceptions.
+We have allowed our American political discourse to become corrupted with falsehoods and deceptions.

 - The GOP Minister of Propaganda, Frank Luntz and his "handbooks."